grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/index.md

 - Get feedback from users and stakeholders before the writing process begins.
 - Consider different approaches you might take, and decide on one of them.

-> **Note:** You can only create new topics that are part of the latest release of documentation.
+> **Note:** Only create new topics that are part of the upcoming release of documentation.

 **To develop a new topic:**